seymafirat/EslemButik/README.md

-Butik Yönetim Otomasyonu, database projesidir.
+This is database project.
+I used SQL Server.